 If you have any reservations about travelling with your condition, your GP or consultant should be your first point of call.
-Not only can they put your mind at ease by offering you a professional opinion on your personal health, they can also point you in the direction of support groups for people suffering from the same condition, for example: The Roy Castle Lung Cancer Foundation
+Not only can they put your mind at ease by offering you a professional opinion on your personal health, but they can also point you in the direction of support groups for people suffering from the same condition, for example, The Roy Castle Lung Cancer Foundation

 Depending on the severity of your condition and how much it affects your day to day life, you may require some additional assistance when travelling, especially when at the airport.

-All UK airports are required by law to offer assistance to those with reduce mobility, this can be anything from someone helping you with your bags, to hiring a wheelchair or other mobility aids.
+All UK airports are required by law to offer assistance to those with reduced mobility, this can be anything from someone helping you with your bags, to hiring a wheelchair or other mobility aids.
 Further information can be found on the GOV.UK website or on the website of your departing airport.